 “The single most important flaw about how diamonds are sold is that they are priced by weight but you pay for brilliance.” — Suresh Hathiramani, Founder, Facets Singapore

 Cut is the single most important factor when determining the brilliance of a diamond, which is exactly what you pay for.
-I’m not sure if in this case those that mentioned diamond shape were a little confused between the cut, but it’s suffice to say that these results show substantial evidence that size isn’t everything.
+I’m not sure if in this case those that mentioned diamond shape were a little confused between the cut, but suffice it to say that these results show substantial evidence that size isn’t everything.

 Men vs. Women